Canada's immigration regulations are complex, strictly-enforced and subject to frequent change.

-When you deal with a competent, experienced IAA Licensed Immigration Adviser you maximise your chance of a successful outcome.
-You also save a considerable amount of time, as they will take responsibility for seeing that the application is prepared correctly and the right documents are provided.
+When you deal with a competent, experienced consultant you maximise your chance of a successful outcome.
+You also save a considerable amount of time, as the consultant will take responsibility for seeing that the application is prepared correctly and submitted in the format required by the immigration authorities.

-The adviser will also follow up with the visa office after lodgement to minimise delays and comply with documentation requests.
-Your adviser will also keep you informed about the status of your application and about any relevant changes to policy or regulations that could affect the outcome.
+The consultant will also follow up with the visa office after lodgement to minimise delays and comply with documentation requests.
+The consultant will also keep you informed about the status of your application and about any relevant changes to policy or regulations that could affect the outcome.

-FOR FREE ONLINE REFERRAL TO A MIGRATION AGENT OR LAWYER, VISIT
+FOR FREE ONLINE REFERRAL TO A MIGRATION AGENT, VISIT